Joan Jordán: Sevilla

 Jordán signed with Sevilla on 27 June 2019, for a reported €14 million.
-He finished his first year at the Ramón Sánchez Pizjuán Stadium with 47 competitive games (including ten in their victorious run in the UEFA Europa League), totalling 50 in the 2020–21 campaign.
+He finished his first year at the Ramón Sánchez-Pizjuán Stadium with 47 competitive games (including ten in their victorious run in the UEFA Europa League), totalling 50 in the 2020–21 campaign.

 On 15 January 2022, while he and his teammates celebrated equalising at Real Betis in the round of 16 of the Copa del Rey, Jordán was hit in the head with what appeared to be a metal pole thrown from the stands; the match was abandoned and resumed the following day – without the player, resting at home after being released from hospital– and the home team won 2–1.

 On 29 August 2024, Jordán moved to fellow top-tier Deportivo Alavés on a one-year loan.
 After returning to Sevilla, he was sidelined for several months due to back problems, which required surgery.

+Jordán made his 200th competitive appearance for the Andalusians on 7 December 2025, in a 1–1 draw away to Valencia CF.

+Estrela da Amadora

+On 10 August 2026, Jordán joined Primeira Liga side Estrela da Amadora on a two-year contract.